christiantuttle7/CS2-ctuttle/README.md

 Lab4:
 Name: Doubly Linked List
-Date:
+Date: 11/11/2024
-Status: Unfinished
+Status: Finished
-Self-Grade:
+Self-Grade: 100/100?
-Notes: Seems to populate the list correctly.
-Working on everything else now
+Notes: I have fixed everything and it now works.
+The only function I am not sure works correctly is the deconstructor (hard to test)